-- Tuition and fees will be refunded at 100 percent (100%) for any class or seminar which is canceled by the college. - Partial refunds to students will be allowed, based on the schedule above. - Partial refunds for students who have paid a surcharge for more than eighteen credits and then subsequently dropped to eighteen or fewer credits will be based upon the schedule above. - Students receiving financial aid funded under Title IV of the Higher Education Act shall have their tuition and fees calculated through the sixty percent (60%) point of the enrollment period for which the financial aid recipient has been charged. - Refund checks are mailed within 30 days from the date the refund application is approved.
+- Tuition and fees will be refunded at 100 percent (100%) for any class or seminar which is canceled by the college. - Students withdrawing due to military activation of more than 30 days, deployment, or a medical hardship that emerged during the quarter and would reasonably preclude the student from completing the quarter may also be eligible for a 100% refund of their tuition upon request to the Associate Dean for Enrollment. - Partial refunds to students will be allowed, based on the schedule above. - Partial refunds for students who have paid a surcharge for more than eighteen credits and then subsequently dropped to eighteen or fewer credits will be based upon the schedule above. - Students receiving financial aid funded under Title IV of the Higher Education Act shall have their tuition and fees calculated through the sixty percent (60%) point of the enrollment period for which the financial aid recipient ha been charged. - Refund checks are mailed within 30 days from the date the refund application is approved.